sharkstoned/prom_setup_learning/README.md

 ### Grafana
 In Grafana a test dashboard for the same `http_request_total` metric is added and saved into a file.
 Explore `Test dashboard`

+### Node exporter
+Node exporter allows collecting Linux metrics.
+For the purpose of this demo we run node exporter right on the host machine.
+Make sure the node exporter executable is placed under the `bin/` directory.